-If you are enrolling in an Individual (Non-Group) Contract, contact the Massachusetts Health Connector at (877) 623-6765, or visit mahealthconnector.org.
+If you are enrolling in an Individual (Non-Group) Contract, visit healthnewengland.org or contact the number below.

 Are there any times when I can enroll outside the above time periods?

 If you are enrolling through a Group Contract

 Yes.
 The Health Insurance Portability and Accountability Act (HIPAA) provides some exceptions to these rules.
 If you did not enroll in the Plan when first eligible, you may enroll yourself and your eligible Dependents at a later date under these conditions: